lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Track shows a neutral line: `bg-gray-300` in light, `dark:bg-white` in dark.
   - Filled range is hidden to remove the trailing orange segment.
   - Thumb size doubled to 32px (h-8 w-8) for better touch ergonomics.
-  - Touch/focus halo: a semi-transparent orange disk renders via a pseudo-element and appears on `:focus-visible` and `:active`.
+  - Touch/focus halo: a semi-transparent orange halo renders via a pseudo-element and appears on `:focus-visible` and `:active`.

 - __Map Avatar Halo__
   - File: `src/components/map/AvatarMarker.tsx`